 A deposition is both "[a] witness's out-of-court testimony that is reduced to writing (usu. by a court reporter) for later use in court or for discovery purposes" and "[t]he session at which such testimony is recorded."
-Deposition, Black's Law Dictionary (10th ed.
-2014).
+Deposition, Black's Law Dictionary (11th ed.
+2019).

-This guide includes a sampling of the materials Jenkins has on depositions.
-For more sources, try searching the Jenkins' catalog for deposition*.
+For additional resources, try searching the Jenkins' catalog for deposition*.
 The search results can be limited by adding additional terms to the search or by modifying the search to a specific library location, i.e. General Collection or Pennsylvania Collection.